Top Tips for Marketing Your Small Business on Instagram

-When you’re starting off with your profile, it may seem like a large quantity of posts may be superior to the quality of your photos.
+When you’re starting off with your profile, it may seem like a large number of posts may be superior to the quality of your photos.
 That’s not the case.
 It’s better to have five high-quality images that reflect your business accurately than 15 low-quality blurry images put up just to fill your feed.

 You’ll want to ensure that you vary the types of posts that you’re publishing.
 Posting similar pictures of your product or service over and over again isn’t exciting and will likely lead to your followers unfollowing your profile.
 Mix in quotes, user-generated posts, product pictures, and more.
 The more variety you have the better.

 Avoid using stock photos at all costs.
 Although they are high-quality images, they’ll give an inauthentic image for your brand and will weaken consumer trust in the content you’re promoting.
 Encouraging your followers to send in pictures they’ve taken with their cameras of your product or them experiencing your service is an easy way to collect images without incurring additional costs.
 If you want your photos to have a creative flair and not just be your average photo, consider posting an animated GIF or video onto your feed.

 Instagram is not a platform where you can set up your profile and then forget about it.
 Even if you only spend 10 minutes each day on the platform, you’ll be setting yourself up for success.